 item(s).
 If you need furniture and/or equipment for a home office due to a medical

-reason, contact the Institutional Equity Office, as they may have funds available for purchasing the requested item(s).
+reason, contact the Equal Opportunity Compliance and Title IX office , as they may have funds available for purchasing the requested item(s).

 Requests to transfer funds from Center/Institute IRAD accounts to individual investigator IRAD accounts will no longer be processed.
 Under unusual circumstances, you can request an exception to this.
 To do that, please submit the account transfer form, with a justification for the transfer, and an attached budget for the planned expenditure of the funds.
 This will be reviewed by the Vice President for Research.